The data that is collected

 Any other written records (e.g. a wellbeing questionnaire or a feedback form) may be retained for a period (see below) but identified by no more than the client’s initials.

-These are the only written record from which a client can be identified as the client will have signed and added their name to the contract at the commencement of counselling.
+Client contracts – these are the only written record from which a client can be identified as the client will have signed and added their name to the contract at the commencement of counselling.
 Typically, the contract is then scanned and emailed to the client as confirmation of the terms agreed to.
 This would normally be done shortly after the session during which the contract was signed.
 The paper copy is then destroyed and therefore usually only remains in written form for 24 hours or less.
-The emailed copy remains on record until the retention period referred to below expires.
+The emailed copy remains on record until the retention period referred to below expires (but see below also with regard to emails generally).
 Should counselling recommence within this period the original terms will still apply unless varied by separate agreement.

 Counselling records are retained whilst the client remains my current client and for a period of five years thereafter.

 In due course all paper-based records are destroyed by shredding.
 Electronic records are erased using the relevant function within the application so that no accessible records remain on the device in question (e.g. workstation, laptop or server).
 Clients are reminded that email communication is not fully secure and, whilst I am happy to communicate in this way, care should be taken with regard to any personal or sensitive information that is included.
 For this reason emails will be retained for a maximum of three months.

 I do not advertise on my site.
 My own website is advertised on the sites of a limited number of respected counselling associations (e.g. the British Association for Counselling & Psychotherapy and the National Counselling Society) but I do not accept invitations to be advertised on other counsellors’ websites or enter into any other reciprocal agreements to do so.
 If you do follow any links to other sites (e.g. for the BACP ethical policy guidelines) do read the site’s data protection and privacy policies fully.